hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 For example, the AU PS MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in any valid `MedicationRequest.note` sub-element if a value is known e.g. `MedicationRequest.note.text`.
-- AU PS Consumers **SHALL** consume the MedicationRequest resource without error if `MedicationRequest.note` is present and containing any valid sub-elements.
+- AU PS Consumers **SHALL** consume the MedicationRequest resource if `MedicationRequest.note` is present and containing any valid sub-elements.

 If a sub-element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element with all *Must Support* sub-elements for which a value is known.